-The census aims to illuminate the work that diverse civil society organisations are doing on food and farming in the UK – helping organisations to understand their roles within the wider ecosystem and identify opportunities for greater collective impact.
-We’ll cast light upon the specific needs, resources and experiences across the four UK nations, and provide fertile ground for connections and collaborations where these don’t yet exist.
-Crucially, the census also provides a trusted reference point for funders, policymakers and other social change decision-makers to understand gaps and niches in knowledge and capacity, and to target funding strategies and outreach accordingly.
-Food Issues Census 3 will:
+This Census builds off the back of previous censuses that we coordinated in 2017 and 2011.
+It illuminates the work that diverse civil society organisations are doing on food and farming in the UK – helping organisations to understand their roles within the wider ecosystem and identify opportunities for greater collective impact.
+We cast light upon the specific needs, resources and experiences across the four UK nations, and provide fertile ground for connections and collaborations where these don’t yet exist.

 The Food Ethics Council is committed to bringing in the experiences of a genuinely diverse range of organisations as part of this project.